Lowell Weicker: Governor of Connecticut

 After taking office, with a projected $2.4 billion deficit, Weicker reversed himself and pushed for the adoption of an income tax, a move that was very unpopular.
 He stated, "My policy when I came in was no income tax, but that fell apart on the rocks of fiscal fact."
 Weicker vetoed three budgets that did not contain an income tax, and forced a partial government shutdown, before the General Assembly narrowly passed it in 1991.
 The 1991 budget set the income tax rate at 6%, lowered the sales tax from 8% to 6% while expanding its base, reduced the corporate tax to 10.5% over two years, and eliminated taxes on capital gains, interest, and dividends.
 It also included $1.2 billion in line-by-line budget cuts, including the elimination of state aid to private and parochial schools, but held the line on social programs.
 His drastic measures provoked controversy.
 A huge protest rally in Hartford attracted some 40,000 participants, some of whom cursed at and spat at Governor Weicker.
-The Assembly attempted to pass a measure repealing the broad-based income tax, which he vetoed, and the override of a veto fell one vote short.

 Weicker earned lasting criticism for his implementation of the income tax; the conservative Yankee Institute claimed in August 2006 that after fifteen years the income tax had failed to achieve its stated goals.
 However, he earned national attention for his leadership on the issue, receiving the John F. Kennedy Library Foundation's Profile in Courage Award for taking an unpopular stand, then holding firm.
 Within two years, the state's budget was in surplus and he was well-regarded among voters.
 In retirement, he commented, "You've had 19 years to repeal it, and all you've done is spend it."

-Despite his popularity, he did not seek re-election as governor in 1994, citing wanting to spend time with his children as the reason.
+Despite his increasing popularity, he did not seek re-election as governor in 1994, citing wanting to spend time with his children as the reason.
 His last year in office was marked by a controversy over the firing of the state commissioner of motor vehicles, Louis Goldberg.
 In 2000, he endorsed Senator Bill Bradley (D-NJ) for President.
 In 2004, Weicker supported former Vermont Gov. Howard Dean's (D-VT) presidential bid.
 He expressed sympathy for the budget struggles of Governor Dannel Malloy, drawing a parallel with his own efforts to remedy a fiscal crisis.

 In his book Independent Nation (2004), political analyst John Avlon describes Weicker as a radical centrist governor and thinker.